Daughter

 A daughter is a female offspring; a girl or a woman in relation to her parents.
-Daughterhood is the state of being someone's daughter.
+Daughterhood is the state, condition or quality of being someone's daughter.
 The male counterpart is a son.
 Analogously the name is used in several areas to show relations between groups or elements.
 From biological perspective, a daughter is a first degree relative.
 The word daughter also has several other connotations attached to it, one of these being used in reference to a female descendant or consanguinity.
 It can also be used as a term of endearment coming from an elder.

 In patriarchal societies, daughters often have different or lesser familial rights than sons.
 A family may prefer to have sons rather than daughters and subject daughters to female infanticide.
-In some societies it is the custom for a daughter to be 'sold' to her husband, who must pay a bride price.
+In some societies, it is the custom for a daughter to be 'sold' to her husband, who must pay a bride price.
 The reverse of this custom, where the parents pay the husband a sum of money to compensate for the financial burden of the woman and is known as a dowry.
 The payment of a dowry can be found in societies where women do not labour outside the home.